-Table 4.
-Performance measures for zero catch and CMPts for the different OMs; the pink highlights show instances where a desired performance criterion specified during the April WG-RBMS meeting (NAFO, 2023) has not been met.
-A value shown in bold indicates that the tuning parameter γ was adjusted to achieve that result for that OM/CMP combination.
+Table 5.Performance measures for zero catch and CMPts for the different OMs; the pink highlights show instances where a desired performance criterion specified during the April WG-RBMS meeting (NAFO, 2023) has not been met.
+A value shown in bold indicates that the tuning parameter m was adjusted to achieve that result for that OM/CMP combination.
+A second column under the "low risk of exceeding Fmsy" has now been included to report a new statistic added recently.